kirha-ai/kirha-mcp-gateway/README.md

 The golden light of private data will never shine on your AI queries if you can't find what you need and pay for it instantly.
-**Kirha MCP Gateway** is an MCP (Model Context Protocol) that handles exactly that for you: routing and micropayment.
+**Kirha MCP Gateway** is an MCP (Model Context Protocol) server that handles exactly that for you: routing and micropayment.

 ## Beta Scope